GabbedT/ApogeoRV/Docs/Sphinx/introduction.rst

 Overview
 --------

-Welcome to the RV32Apogeo Documentation!
+Welcome to the ApogeoRV Documentation!
 Whether you are a hardware engineer, software developer, or a newcomer to microprocessor design, this documentation will provide you with valuable insights on how this core works in detail: you will learn the microarchitectural and architectural details, the design choices an the tradeoffs done during design phase.
-Additionally, you may explore the process of designing a real-world microprocessor.

 *This is an academic project, it doesn't aim to replace any of the already existing CPUs*, however it can be perfectly used in any open source project as a main CPU core.

 .. important:: *This is an academic project, it doesn't aim to replace any of the already existing CPUs*, however it can be perfectly used in any open source project as a main CPU core.

-**RV32Apogeo or ApogeoCore** is a synthesizable RISCV core.
+**ApogeoRV** is a synthesizable RISCV core.
 It aim to offer high performance with low power and low footprint and high flexibility thanks to the various synthesis configuration parameters.

 Features
 --------

-The main features of **ApogeoCore** are:
+The main features of **ApogeoRV** are:

 * Supports the full base **RV32 ISA**.
 * Supports the RISCV extensions **M, C, Zicsr, Zba, Zbs, Zfinx**.